tagoWorks/pharmor/README.md

 presented, yeah this will basically automate all of that from the image overlaying, cutting the video down, and text to speech!
 This is just releasing so I do plan on heavily working to improve on it and make it the best I can, and also see if it's possible to make money with the Creator Funds

+Pharmor right now does not work as well as I plan for it to.
+I just want this code out there to see if there are any contributers willing to check out the project and put it tweak it to their own liking.
+If you want to work with me in this project or future projects please contact me at santiagobuisnessmail@gmail.com

 ## Getting started with Pharmor
 This is the quickest way to get setup with Pharmor
 ### Downloading Pharmor